BZoennchen/supercollider-book/chapters/composing/music-theory/1-midinotes.md

 A1 and A3 are the same note but A3 is two octaves higher thus its pitch is higher.
 We also say that they are in the same *pitch class* A.
 Additionally, the frequency of A3 is equal to the frequency of A1 multiplied by $2^2 = 4$.
-In general, the frequency doubles after each succesive 12 keys.
+In general, the frequency doubles after each successive 12 keys.

 Suppose we number all notes by natural numbers, e.g. F0 = 4, G0 = 5, A0 = 6, B0 = 7,  and so on.
 Then to compute the fundamental frequency $f(p+1)$ of the note number $p+1$ given the frequency $f(p)$ of the note number $p$, we have to multiply $f(p)$ by $2^{\frac{1}{12}}$.